langchain-ai/langchain-extract/README.md

 docker compose up
 ```

-This will launch both the extraction server and the postgres instance.
+This will launch the extraction server.

 Verify that the server is running: